e6a5/word-of-the-day/README.md

 Definition: strong and determined; showing that you are sure about what you are doing or saying

 Example: The company is taking a more robust approach to management.

+### halt /hɔːlt/ (verb)

+Definition: to stop; to make somebody/something stop

+Example: The trial was halted after the first week.